haipinglu/my-hugo-academic-web/content/authors/jiayang-zhang/_index.md

 - Research Staff and Students
 ---

 Jiayang joined us as an AI Research Engineer (AIRE) in March 2024.
 She recieved her Bachelor's and Master's degree in Physics from Imperial College London.
-See her [LinkedIn](https://www.linkedin.com/in/jiayang-zhang/) for more information.
+See [her LinkedIn page](https://www.linkedin.com/in/jiayang-zhang/) for more information.